Buying real estate in Switzerland?

 Does buying a property qualify or at least help for residency in Switzerland?

-As of early 2026, buying property in Switzerland does not give you any direct pathway to residency, and the Swiss Federal Office of Justice explicitly states that property ownership does not entitle foreign nationals to a residence permit.
+As of early 2026, buying residential property in Switzerland does not give you any right to live in the country, because the Swiss Federal Office of Justice explicitly states that property ownership does not entitle a foreigner to a residence permit.

-There is no minimum property investment amount that qualifies you for residency in Switzerland because such a program simply does not exist here.
+There is no minimum property investment amount that qualifies you for residency in Switzerland, since the country simply does not link property purchases to immigration rights in any way.

 Is there any residency visa directly linked to property ownership in Switzerland right now?